This article serves as a guide on how to write a personal statement for a Job in 2020.

 In your first two drafts, errors are inevitable.
 Read over again as often as you can to check for the correct use of transition words, sentence structure, commas, first-person and active voice, elimination of weak words like “in order to, I believe” for more professional alternatives.
 That is why it should be given adequate time.
 Take careful note at your introduction, they serve as leads for your readers.
 You do not start your writing two days before submission.
 That is rather wrong.
 Since you know that you know from the onset that you would need to go for internship, surf the internet for samples, read as many as you can, compare it with yours, however, avoid plagiarism at all cost.
 Two to three month before the submission is not a bad idea, though, spending an hour to proof ready daily or bi-daily would do you a lot of good.
 Your selection committee can tell between an article written in a hurry and a well thought out work and you know, every organization would not trade a detailed and thoughtful person for anything.

 Get another set of eyes such as a consultant, professional or other outside sources to aid you to critique the essay.
-You might conclude that you have done an amazing job, but you might be surprised that another ready was able to point out errors you might never have seen even after reading a hundred times.
+You might conclude that you have done an amazing job, but you might be surprised that another ready was able to point out errors you might never have seen.
 Two heads they say is better than one.

-In conclusion, writing a personal statement can be very challenging especially as a novice, but when you follow these aforementioned tips, that is give yourself time to write a draft, concentrate on your strength, write about your passion, use an active voice, be as sincere as possible, talk about your skills, be very conversational and engaging, know about the organization’s values and objectives, proof read as many times as possible as well as get an expert to go through your work, you would be glad at the outcome of writing about yourself in less than 200 words.
+In conclusion, Writing a personal statement can be very challenging especially as a novice, but when you follow these aforementioned tips, you would be glad at the outcome of writing about yourself in less than 200 words.